-It is recommended that a 4-layer printed circuit board be used, with power and ground planes separating the layer of the signal carrying traces of the components and solder side layer.
-Placement of components should be considered to separate noisy circuits such as crystal clocks, high-speed logic circuitry, and analog circuitry.
+It is recommended that a four-layer printed circuit board be used, with power and ground planes separating the layer of the signal carrying traces of the components and solder side layer.
+Placement of components should be considered to separate noisy circuits, such as crystal clocks, high speed logic circuitry, and analog circuitry.

-There should be a separate analog ground plane (AVSS) and a separate digital ground plane (DVSS).
+There should be separate analog and digital ground planes (AVSS and DVSS).

 Power planes should encompass a digital power plane (DVDD) and an analog power plane (AVDD).
-The analog power plane should contain the DACs and all associated circuitry, VREF circuitry.
+The analog power plane should contain the ADCs and all associated circuitry, including VREF circuitry.
 The digital power plane should contain all logic circuitry.
 The analog and digital power planes should be individually connected to the common power plane at one single point through a suitable filtering device such as a ferrite bead.